telerik/xamarin-forms-docs/controls/chart/series/cartesian/scatter-line-series.md

 - **Stroke** (Color): changes the color used to draw lines.
 - **StrokeThickness** (double): changes the width of the lines.

+>important If you want to style the series, on iOS both `Stroke` and `StrokeThickness` must be set

 ## Example

 Here is an example how to create RadCartesianChart with ScatterLine Series: